netsecuritylab/.github/profile/README.md

 ## Publications

 - Di Paolo E., Bassetti E., Spognardi A. 2021.
 Security assessment of common open source MQTT brokers and clients.
 Proceedings of the Italian Conference on Cybersecurity (ITASEC 2021).
 475-487. http://ceur-ws.org/Vol-2940/paper40.pdf
+- Di Paolo E., Bassetti E., Spognardi A. 2023.
+A New Model for Testing IPv6 Fragment Handling.
+ESORICS 2023 (accepted)

 ## Contributors
 - [@Enrico204](https://www.enricobassetti.it)